whaakman/azure-docs.nl-nl/articles/azure-monitor/log-query/portals.md

 ## <a name="log-search-classic"></a>Zoeken in Logboeken (klassiek)
 Zoeken in Logboeken is de traditionele ervaring in Azure portal voor het uitvoeren van query's en analyseren van logboekgegevens in Azure Monitor.
-Dit wordt binnenkort stopgezet, maar is momenteel nog steeds beschikbaar.
+Dit wordt binnenkort beëindigd, maar is momenteel nog steeds beschikbaar.
 Zoeken in Logboeken van Open **Logboeken (klassiek)** in het menu van Log Analytics.